-Year one in review
+Year two in review

 From academic research to societal value: Royal Dutch Navy Collaboration

 One of the key goals of the UT is a knowledge transfer between the UT and society; applying the lessons we learn to make a difference in the world.
 Perhaps the best showcase of this is our collaboration with the Royal Dutch Navy on applying lessons learned from esports to contribute to training of army personnel.

 Games offer a reproducible, high-stress environment where teams have to maneuver in complex missions to win; an ideal situation to test and train team- and communication skills, such as leadership or decision making.
 Together with the Esportslab, led by Guido Bruinsma, ETT is working on developing a workshop which will effectively use gaming to train such skills for training applications.

 Twente’s talent: A professional esports organization

 Our vision for ETT is to operate internationally as a professional esports organization, participating in various esports games on a high level and showcasing not just the talent we have, but how research and data analysis can help us improve even further.
 We’re proud to announce we are already involved in eight different esports games:

 - League of Legends.
 Our five man team, with a coach and manager, are currently on top of the European student teams.
 For the next year, we thrive to make it to the world championships in China and show everyone what the Esports Team Twente is capable of.

 - Teamfight Tactics (TFT).
 Our newest TFT player placed first in the national competition, qualifying for the European Esports Masters Tournament, where he will compete against international players from 16 different countries.

 - Simracing, with two very talented UT students currently in 1st and 3rd place in the Driver Rankings of Assetto Friends Asia League, and will soon enter the Simrace Vereniging Nederland (SRVN).